-When the Music Stops: A Broadway Actor on What She Learned About Self-Worth After a Year Without Applause
+When the Music Stops: An Actor on What She Learned About Self-Worth After a Year Without Applause

 A version of this article also appeared in the It’s Not Just You newsletter.
 Sign up here to receive a new edition every Sunday.
-This week, we have a special Mental Health Awareness Month edition of It’s Not Just You which includes this guest essay from Ciara Alyse Harris, one of the stars of the hit Broadway musical, Dear Evan Hansen.
+This week, we have a special Mental Health Awareness Month edition of It’s Not Just You which includes this guest essay from Ciara Alyse Harris, one of the stars of the hit musical, Dear Evan Hansen.
 And you can read my piece on why we need a moonshot for depression treatments here.
 And, you can write to me at: Susanna@time.com

 YOU ARE EXACTLY WHERE YOU SHOULD BE